Kitware/ipyvtklink/README.md

 ## Examples

 You may have to build jupyter lab extensions for this to work in Lab.
-This is known to worl well in Notebook.
+This is known to work well in Notebook.

 ### PyVista

 PyVista is working to implement this in [a pull request](https://github.com/pyvista/pyvista/pull/824).
-See the `pyvista.ipynb` for a proff of concept.
+See the `pyvista.ipynb` for a proof of concept.

 ![demo-1](https://raw.githubusercontent.com/Kitware/ipyvtk-simple/master/assets/demo-1.gif)